micmejia/bible-dump/AMPC/Deuteronomy/Deut 12.md

-But you shall seek the place which the Lord your God shall choose out of all your tribes to put His [^a]Name and make His dwelling place, and there shall you come;
+But you shall seek the place which the Lord your God shall choose out of all your tribes to put His Name and make His dwelling place, and there shall you come;